 Below are Pinterest-friendly sized images to pin at Pinterest!

 Our Classic Carrot Cake made bakery-style is moist and tender as well as spiced and sweetened just right.
-In addition, this scrumptious cake is made of the finest all-natural, pure and organic ingredients you can find.
-The buttercream, our popular recipe for Best Ever Cream Cheese Buttercream, and the finely chopped walnut coating, takes Classic Carrot Cake to a whole new level—making it an exceedingly exceptional cake that everyone will love and be impressed by!
+It is made of the finest all-natural, pure and organic ingredients you can find.
+Our Best Ever Cream Cheese Buttercream, and the finely chopped walnut coating, takes Classic Carrot Cake to a whole new level.
+Guests will be so impressed!